Ready to Get Cooking?

-- Place ingredients (but baking powder) into the bread pan following the recipe order (or following the order and method specified in the manual of your Bread Maker – mine is: FIRST, liquid ingredients; SECOND, dry ingredients; LAST, yeast).
-Note: With a finger or a knife, make a small indentation in the middle of the flour.
-Add yeast to indentation, making sure it does not come into contact with the liquid ingredients.
-If using programming time, place the Walnuts after flour.
+- Place the other ingredients (but baking powder) into the bread pan following the recipe order (or following the order and method specified in your Bread Maker's manual – mine is: FIRST, liquid ingredients; SECOND, dry ingredients; LAST, yeast).

 - Carefully insert bread pan into Bread Maker and gently close the lid.

 - Plug the power cord into a wall outlet.
 Select the “Cake” bread setting.
 You cannot use the “Crust Colour” and “size” buttons.

 - Caution: Do not use Delay Timer* for recipes with ingredients that can spoil like eggs or milk.
 More information at: "Using the Delay Timer"